The 10 Best Books Of The Year (So Far), According To Amazon

-On a summer day, there’s nothing better than lounging in the sun with a good book.
+There’s nothing more pleasant than curling up with a good book on a chilly evening.
+But choosing a great read can be difficult.

-Amazon’s editors have just released their picks for the best books of the year so far, all released between January and June 2014.
+Back in July, we wrote about Amazon editors’ selections for best books that were released between January and June.
+Now, Amazon is back with an updated list of the Best Books of 2013 (so far).

-Here are the top 10 books of 2014 thus far, as chosen by Amazon editors.
+Here are the top 10 books from this year, according to Amazon editors.

-1. “Updike” by Adam Begley: This illuminating biography of John Updike details his entire life’s journey up until his death in 2009.
-With the help of in-depth interviews and extensive research, readers will learn how Updike’s eventful personal life shaped his writing.
+1. “The Goldfinch” by Donna Tartt: This is both the heart-wrenching story of Theo Decker, a man who lost his mother as a boy in a freak accident, as well as a globe-spanning mystery about a painting that has gone missing.
+The 700+ page book has a moving plot and urgency that is impossible to resist.

-2. “The Book of Unknown Americans: A novel” by Cristina Henríquez: This inspiring novel chronicles the lives of nine families who moved to United States from their homes in Latin America.
-It focuses on the Rivera family, who comes to America because of their daughter’s injury.
-Soon after arriving, the Riveras lives become entangled with the Toro family from Panama, and so forms a web of love and guilt that carries throughout the novel.
+2. “And the Mountains Echoed” by Khaled Hosseini: From the author of “The Kite Runner” and “A Thousand Splendid Suns” comes the tale of a brother and sister separated after their father sells the girl to a wealthy couple in Kabul, Afghanistan.
+Told through multiple viewpoints over half a century, the book follows the brother and sister through wars, births, deaths, deceit, and love.

-9. “Savage Harvest: A Tale of Cannibals, Colonialism, and Michael Rockefeller’s Tragic Quest for Primitive Art” by Carl Hoffman: Award-winning journalist Carl Hoffman sets out on an adventure to solve the mystery of billionaire Michael Rockefeller’s death in New Guinea.
-Was he really killed by cannibals of the Asmat tribe?
-Hoffman solves this dark mystery while also exploring the culture of the Asmat.
+9. “A House in the Sky” by Amanda Lindhout and Sara Corbett: The dramatic memoir of Amanda Lindhout, a woman whose curiosity about the world led her to its most exotic and remote destinations, as well as its most dangerous country — Somalia.
+Her harrowing abduction and 460-day captivity is both vivid and suspenseful as she unveils the horrors of her torture and fight to survive.

-10. “Hollow City (Miss Peregrine’s Peculiar Children)” by Ransom Riggs: This is the sequel to the 2011 bestseller “Miss Peregrine’s Home for Peculiar Children” and features the same eerie vintage photographs that made its predecessor stand out.
-This young adult novel will thrill readers of all ages.
+10. “Eleanor & Park” by Rainbow Rowell: This Young Adult novel about two misfit teenagers who fall in love on a bus is sweet without being saccharine.
+It’s also a story adults can love, too, as they remember their own high school sweethearts in this funny, sarcastic, yet sincere novel.

-To see the best books so far broken down by category, visit www.amazon.com/bestbookssofar.
+To see additional lists of the Best Books of the Year So Far broken down by category, go to www.amazon.com/bestbookssofar.

 Disclosure: Jeff Bezos is an investor in Business Insider through his personal investment company Bezos Expeditions.